 For self-service cases, the Voice API provides the following set of features:

-- Text-to-Speech and Speech Recognition for advanced IVR or simple voice bots.
+- Text-to-Speech and Speech Recognition for advanced IVR or voice bots.
 Follow this tutorial to learn more.

 - WebSockets allow you to connect phone calls to any AI bot engine of your choice.
 Clone our reference application to quickly start with Amazon Lex integration, which applies natural language understanding (NLU) to recognize the intent of the text, enabling you to build applications with highly engaging user experiences and lifelike conversational interactions.